India assesses technical snag that aborted moon mission

 He also said on his channel that the rocket and the satellite were safe, and the highly inflammable liquid hydrogen and liquid oxygen have been removed from the rocket.

-The full details of what went wrong will be available when scientists can access the rocket and after a full analysis is carried out, he said.
+The full details of what went wrong will be available when scientists can access the rocket and after a full analysis is done, he said.

 Dr. K. Sivan, chairman of the ISRO, said last week that the around $140 million Chandrayaan-2 mission was the nation’s most prestigious to date, in part because of the technical complexities of soft landing on the lunar surface — an event he described as “15 terrifying minutes.”